renzuwu11/WebDev-HWs/README.md

       I took a screenshot of how does the site should actually look like, because thats what it looks like in my end.
 Thank you so much!

+Note:

+      On the contents/projects part, the numbers can be clicked, and it will re-direct you to that part~